 “We are excited to make commitments that harness the ingenuity, creativity, and spirit of innovation of American manufacturing.
 All Apple products depend on technology designed and built right here in the United States, and we will continue to deepen our investments in the American economy because we have an unwavering belief in America’s future.”

-It is clear that each of these movements taken separately does not tell us anything concrete, but when you take them all together it’s pretty clear
+It is clear that each of these movements taken separately does not tell us anything concrete, but when you take them all together it’s pretty clear: Apple wants to stop depending on China, start manufacturing components in the United States and assemble the iPhone in countries like Vietnam or India.

 This way, the company will have fewer headaches with China, it will support the US economy, and it will keep production costs at levels similar to those of today.
 It’s obvious that It will be a long and expensive process., but it will probably end up benefiting everyone.
 Well, everyone except China, of course.